Labour candidates and parties in Canada: Farmer-Labour

 Across Canada, labour and the farmers movements, particularly the United Farmers, formed alliances, and often ran joint candidates.
 The Progressive Party of Canada was effectively a coalition of farmer and labour groups.

 John Wilfred Kennedy, a farmer, was elected as a United Farmers of Ontario-Labour MP for Glengarry and Stormont in a 1919 by-election.
 He was re-elected as a Progressive MP in the 1921 federal election and was defeated in 1925.

 Agnes Macphail, who was first elected to the House of Commons as a Progressive, was re-elected in 1935 as a UFO-Labour candidate before being defeated in 1940.
 She was a supporter of the Co-operative Commonwealth Federation, but ran as UFO-Labour because the UFO, of which she was a member, had disaffiliated from the CCF in 1934 after a brief association.

 A small number of candidates ran under the "Farmer-Labour" banner in federal elections of the 1930s and 1940s, although there was no organized party.
 None of these candidates ever won election to the House of Commons.
 One of these candidates was Beatrice Brigden who was the first Farmer-Labour candidate from Brandon, Manitoba.
 She ran in 1930, but was defeated by David Wilson Beaubier.
 Farmer-Labour co-operation would be enshrined as a guiding principle of the Co-operative Commonwealth Federation, founded in 1932, and of its successor, the NDP.

 Ontario

 Labour and Independent Labour Party Members of the Legislative Assembly (MLAs) joined with members of the United Farmers of Ontario to form a Farmer-Labour coalition government from 1919 to 1923 with E. C. Drury as Premier of Ontario.

 Alberta

-The Labour MLAs elected in 1921 (six at the most at any one time) worked with the United Farmers of Alberta government during its 14 years in power, and one even sat as a cabinet minister in the UFA cabinet for five years.
+The Labour MLAs elected in 1920s (six at the most at any one time) worked with the United Farmers of Alberta government during its 14 years in power, and one sat as a cabinet minister in the UFA cabinet during the UFA's first term in power.

 Alberta's Labour MPs and its UFA MPs, who together held all the Alberta seats from 1921 to 1925, were active in the Ginger Group.